ankargren/mfbvar/README.md

 Profiling
 ---------

-Profiling of the code shows that `simulation_smoother` is by far the most time-consuming part of the code.
+Profiling of the code shows that `simulation_smoother` is by far the most time-consuming part of the code (this is the main call inside `posterior_Z`).

 ``` r
 library(tidyverse)